 - If you are a worker, work experience student or volunteer we will keep a record of your personal data for the full duration of your engagement with the BFI and for a period of time after your engagement has ended.

-- If you are an applicant for a job vacancy and are unsuccessful the BFI will keep a record of any data you have provided to us during the recruitment process for a period of 12 months after the completion of the recruitment process.
-If you are the successful candidate, your information will be used as part of your electronic personal information and retained on your personnel file.
+- If you are an applicant for a job vacancy, if you are unsuccessful we will keep a record of any data you have provided to us during the recruitment process on your web recruitment account.
+Once your account is inactive for more than 12 months your account and all associated applications will be securely destroyed.

 - If you are an individual providing services on a self-employed basis we will keep a record of your personal data (i.e. your invoices) for the financial year in which you provided this service and for a period of time following, in accordance with HMRC regulations